dipolopoda/strukt-console/README.md

 Strukt Console
 ==============

-This is console framework that utilises docblock to parse command descr and format.
+This is a console framework that utilises docblock to parse command description and format.

 ## Usage